jainbhaskar03/Capstone_ml/data_sol.md

 # DATA

 The data for this project is taken from kaggle(https://www.kaggle.com/himanshupoddar/zomato-bangalore-restaurants).
-The data are in csv format and provided by a kaggle user for educational purposes.
-It has 17 columns and above 51k rows.
-It has various fields for our need.
+The data is provided in csv format by a kaggle user for educational purposes.
+The file has 17 columns and more than 51k rows.
+Some fields from this file are of our interest.

 # USAGE